 Beech Bend Park– Bowling Green, Kentucky

 Tucked away in the rolling green hills of Kentucky, Beech Bend has a waterpark, rides, shows, and a dragstrip with tons of scheduled races to get a taste of the Kentucky lifestyle.
 The RV sites are huge and a wooded Barren River surrounds it, allowing for fishing and general nature exploration.
-Starting Memorial Day weekend, the park sets off fireworks every Friday night – a perfect ending to a day of amusement!
+Starting Memorial Day weekend, the park sets off fireworks every Friday night – a perfect ending to a day at a theme park!

 Knoebels– Elysburg, Pennsylvania